Google’s Helpful Content Update – A Quick Overview

 The reason we all ‘Google’ is to search for information.
 When we find search results that are only vaguely helpful, we feel frustrated and have to search again to get better results.
 A waste of time, don’t you think?

 Even worse is search results that are misleading.
-Do you recall all the excitement about a new movie being released, only to discover the info was wrong?
+Do you recall all the excitement about a new movie being released, only to discover the information was fake?
 Well, Google wants to cut down on this and focus on reliable, trustworthy and useful information.

 Similarly, Google wants us blog owners to provide helpful and accurate information to our readers.
 Our blog posts should be written by people, for people, (not bots) and by people who know what they are talking about.
 No mass generated AI content, no factory-generated keyword fluff focused on attracting search bots.

-And if you can add images to collaborate your expertise, that will be even better as these images provide helpful information, and illustrate that you know what you are writing about.
+If you can add images, videos and other media to collaborate your expertise, and make your content even more helpful, that would be great.
+Such content provide helpful information, and illustrate that you know what you are writing about.

 How to Assess Your Blog